College-Bound Louisiana Students, Alternative and Government Loans

 Louisiana students like all others often fall short of meeting the actual cost of college.
 Federal loans, scholarship and grant monies could be supplemented with private student loans.
 These types of loans are distinctly different from federal loans and therefore should be handled with respect.
 However, an alternative student loan used wisely can be a useful financial tool for leveraging educational costs.

-When you apply for an alternative loan you are in credit territory.
 You will only qualify for a loan on your own if you already have credit and it’s in good shape, but the reality is that many students must secure a co-borrower.
 You may choose a parent, another relative or a good friend, but the important part is that they have good credit.
 In most cases the better your credit or your co-borrower’s, the better your interest rate on the loan.

 Louisiana Students: Repaying Your Loans

-Borrowers with multiple federal loans may opt to find a lender that offers the federal consolidation loan, a component of the FFELP.
-But not all lenders are able to carry this product.
 Alternative loans are similar—some lenders make private loan consolidation products a part of their regular loan arsenal.

 Repaying Nursing and Teaching Loans